syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-ListBox/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with Windows Forms MultiColumn ListBox (GridListControl)
+# Getting Started in Windows Forms MultiColumn ListBox (GridListControl)

 This section explains creating a simple application with GridListControl and its functionalities.